 At some point or another, every woman has looked at their partner and thought they’d like a gift of new clothes.
 The thing is, style is a very personal thing, so what you think might work for them won’t necessarily be something that makes them feel comfortable and confident.
-That’s why if you want to choose clothes for your partner, there are a few rules you should follow.
+If, like me, you want to choose clothes for your partner then here are a few rules you should follow.

 Take accurate measurements